spatie/laravel-permission/docs/introduction.md

 This package allows you to manage user permissions and roles in a database.

+Think of a `Permission` as a specific ability or capability your app checks for, such as `edit articles`.
+Think of a `Role` as a named group of permissions that can be assigned to users or other models.

 Once installed you can do stuff like this:

 ```php